Kaya-Sem/flowtime-cli/README.md

 - `flowtime break` stop the timer, and calculate a break
 - `flowtime time` focused time spent so far
 - `flowtime stop` quit the timer

+(prototype MVP in bash, actual CLI tool will be in Java or Kotlin)